solracarias/Workshop_EEG_LAB_2026/Assembly_QC_&_Repeat_Annotation/QC_&_Repeat_annotation.md

 ### Running a complete pipeline such as sanger/genome assembly

+What is nf-core?
+nf-core is a global community collaborating to build open-source Nextflow components and pipelines.

+nf-core provides a standardised set of best practices, guidelines, and templates for building and sharing bioinformatics pipelines.
+These pipelines are designed to be modular, scalable, and portable, allowing researchers to easily adapt and execute them using their own data and compute resources.

 ### Masking and annotating repetitive elements with Repeatmodeler and RepeatMasker ------ UNDERCONSTRUCTION